 Leisure Reading Collection

 While most books in the SRJC Libraries are selected to support the SRJC curriculum, the libraries have a small collection of books for recreational or leisure reading.
 Leisure reading books are listed in the catalog, but are not given a call number unless they later become added to the regular book collections.
-In the Doyle Library, they are shelved in the 2nd floor Reference Desk area (FALL 2017: These are temporarily relocated.
+In the Doyle Library, they are shelved in the 2nd floor Research Desk area (FALL 2017: These are temporarily relocated.
 Please ask Circulation Desk to retrieve titles).

 A collection of articles, photographs, notes, college yearbooks, student newspapers, and other documents related to Santa Rosa Junior College and its history is housed in the Doyle Library.
 A smaller collection of Petaluma Campus-specific materials can be found in the Mahoney Library archives.
-Ask at the Reference Desk of each library for further information.
+Ask at the Research Desk of each library for further information.

-Copies of Patrin, the SRJC yearbook, are shelved on the second floor of the Doyle Library in the Reference Desk area.
+Copies of Patrin, the SRJC yearbook, are shelved on the second floor of the Doyle Library in the Research Desk area.
 (Patrin ceased publication after 1969.)
 Patrin volumes may be used inside the building only.
 (FALL 2017: These are temporarily relocated.
 Please ask Circulation Desk to retrieve titles).

 The Special Collections room, on the third floor of the Doyle Library, is home to hundreds of old and rare books, dating as far back as the early 1800s.
 The California Collection, housed there, contains many books on California, Bay Area, and Sonoma County history.
 Searches in the catalog can be limited to the California Collection if you'd like to see the range of books in the collection.
 The Special Collections room is locked; to access items located there, take the call numbers for the books you need to the Reserve Desk on the fourth floor.
 You may use three items at a time.
 The Special Collections rooms also houses the Jefferson Bookstand.